distrochooser/distrochooser/README.md

 The Distrochooser is a service to help Linux beginners to orientate.
 The service is not an oracle and can not calculate 100% accurate results, but it helps to orientate.

-> Warning: The current `main` branch is the in-development version, which is still in beta state.
+> Information 1: The current `main` branch is the in-development version, which is still in beta state.
 The current production version running on distrochooser.de is located in the `viisi` branch.

 ## Building locally